 A Set of Best Practices for Securing Election Technology through Procurement

 Computer hardware, software, and other services are essential for election operations.
 In nearly all election jurisdictions, most of the services that underpin our elections—from voter registration and election management systems to poll books and vote tabulation devices, are procured from private vendors.
-These systems are them often managed by election staff.
+These systems are often managed by election staff.

 While election officials put in a great deal of effort to protect their systems, some of the biggest gains can be made by incorporating the right security best practices into their procurement process to cover project inception through close and transition.
 Responding to this need, CIS led the development of A Guide for Ensuring Security in Election Procurements and its companion online tool to assist election officials with ensuring security is properly accounted for in their election technology procurements.

 Incorporating best practices in procurement